 All Cheerleaders Die, contains many entertaining points, with the special effects supervised from the talented and creative Robert Kurtzman, with a wickedly designed bear-trap sequence, and the film brings just enough skillful direction, ambition, and sinister tools from a zombie vampire creature to have a violent horror movie.
 Although, Caitlin and Brooke Butler express a great feeling of sexual appeal, charm, and seduction, their character issues do exist, the students are a tad to witty, and the men find themselves as ego-ranging loons, filled with no emotions for the most part.
 While the film strives for a throwback to the 1980s, it misses the mark in that regard, but saves itself by creating references to pop culture, high school satire, and never takes itself too seriously.
 This likely will not be the last time one hears from the All Cheerleaders Die, a sequel appears ready launch, especially with the ending provided.

-This review was originally posted in June 2014 on the now defunct Rogue Cinema website with a view count of 865.
+This review was originally posted in June 2014 on the now defunct Rogue Cinema website.

 TAGLINES: